M

 Africa

 Looking for something a little different?
-In North African countries such as Morocco, it’s quite common to a mix of young children, teenagers preparing for college entrance exams, and adult professionals.
+In North African countries such as Morocco, you’ll often teach a mix of young children, teenagers preparing for college entrance exams, and adult professionals.

 If you want to teach English to both kids and adults, you’ll need to show employers that you’re adaptable.
-One way you can do this is by earning specialized certificates to showcase that you have advanced knowledge of teaching English to different ages.
-If you’re not teaching online, make sure you apply to TEFL/TESOL jobs in regions where it’s common to have both young and adult English learners.
+You can do this by earning specialized certificates that showcase your advanced knowledge of teaching English to different ages.
+If you’re not teaching online, make sure you apply for TEFL/TESOL jobs in regions with both young and adult English learners.

 Meredith, in Japan

-How to get TEFL/TESOL jobs teaching kids or adults
+How can you get a TEFL/TESOL job teaching kids or adults?

 Our diverse, global community of contributors includes experts in the field, Bridge course graduates, online and classroom-based teachers worldwide, and Bridge faculty and staff.